xiangao0904/Motor-Sound-Editor/docs/index.md

 Motor Sound Editor is a desktop editor focused on BVE and openBVE motor sound production.
 It combines visual curve editing, track-based audio assignment, real-time preview, and export packaging into one train sound editor workflow.
 These docs are written for end users who want to create, edit, review, and export projects with confidence.

+The v1.3 documentation also covers the dedicated [Audio Editor](/docs/guide/audio-editor), spectral editing, and OpenBVE `train.dat` import/export.
+These features are under development; the tutorial has not been updated yet.

 <div class="docs-grid">
   <article class="docs-card">